mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * See [How to Send Email from WordPress Admin](https://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Reply to WordPress Comments with Quick Mail](https://wheredidmybraingo.com/reply-wordpress-comments-quick-mail/) for update info.
+* See [How to Send Private Comment Replies with WordPress](https://wheredidmybraingo.com/how-to-send-private-comment-replies-with-wordpress/) for update info.

 * [Follow development on Github](https://github.com/mitchelldmiller/quick-mail-wp-plugin/)